 American Progress: Analyzing a Portrayal of Manifest Destiny

 In this lesson, students examine John Gast’s 1872 painting American Progress, analyze its symbolic imagery, and contrast its portrayal of “manifest destiny” with what they have learned about the actual historical process of U.S. settler colonial expansion.
+A mini lesson with a short video and graphic organizer accompany this lesson (see below under Materials).

 Native Hawaiian Resistance to Annexation